tabalren/PoA-Blockchain-Development/README.md

 #### The following steps can be followed by Mac users.

-1. Open your Terminal and navidate to the folder where you downloaded your GoEthereum app.
+1. Open your Terminal and navigate to the folder where you downloaded your GoEthereum app.
 In my case, the folder was called Blockchain-Tools.

 2. Switch from (base) to (ethereum) environment using 'conda activate ethereum' in your terminal.